Colors of Your Blender: Mastering RGB Color Blending with Blend Modes

 Understanding RGB Color Blending

-What is Color Blending?
+What’s Color Blending?

-Quote: “Color blending is an art form that adds richness and depth to any design.” – Design Expert
+“Color blending is an art form that adds richness and depth to any design.” – Design Expert

 Exploring Blend Modes